How to Create a PTO Policy Blog Feature

 Employees get this type of paid time off for presidential and local elections.
 Usually, voting time off is limited, as employees need only a few hours to vote.

-Check with your state to see if you need to offer paid or unpaid time off for voting.
-For example, the State of California Law allows employees to take up to two hours off to vote without losing any pay.
+Check your State laws to see if you need to offer paid or unpaid time off for voting.
+For example, the State of California Law allows employees to take up to two hours off to vote without loss of pay.

 Vacation days